Confidenceman02/django-elm/README_pypi.md

     Decode.string
 ```

-We can get more adventurous to really see the heavy lifting Djelm is doing for us:
+We can get more adventurous to really see the heavy lifting djelm is doing for us:

 ```python
 MainFlags = Flags(